Ahmedabbas03/Ahmedabbas03/README.md

 - 🔭 I’m a third-year computer science student at **Oregon State University**

-- 👨🏿‍💻 I’m passionate **about coding, machine learning, and building robust applications.**
+- 👨🏿‍💻 I’m passionate **about coding, machine learning, and building web applications.**

 - 📫 How to reach me **ahmedamabbas@gmail.com**